wp-plugins/football-pool/readme.txt

 = 2.4.3 =
 * Added 'auto set' function to bonus questions.
 This makes it easier for admins when rewarding points for multiple choice questions with a fixed set of answers a user can choose from.
 * Added a WordPress filter that adds the team name, stadium name or group name to the corresponding page's title tag.
+* Added some more filters in the code.
 * Added weighted average points as an option for the [fp-league-info] shortcode.
 * Updated Dutch translation.
 * Added Swedish translation.